#100 - Residential Fire Sprinkler Systems: Guide to Installing Home Fire Sprinklers (Part 1)

 In the next installment of A Guide to Installing Home Fire Sprinklers …

-In part two of this series, we'll take a look at the individual components of a residential fire sprinkler system, including how designers determine the right water supply, the varieties of pipe that can be used, and the different types of sprinklers that are available.
+In part two of this series, we take a look at the individual components of a residential fire sprinkler system, including how designers determine the right water supply and the different types of sprinklers that are available.

-If you're looking to buy components for your new or existing home fire sprinkler system, QRFS offers a wide range of residential fire sprinkler system components.
+If you’re looking to buy components for your new or existing home fire sprinkler system, QRFS offers a wide range of residential fire sprinklers and other components.

 Can’t find what you’re looking for?
 At last count, we have thousands of products not listed online.
 So if you have questions about residential fire sprinklers or need help finding an item, add a comment below, give us a call at 888.361.6662, or fill out our contact form and we’d be happy to assist.